FAQs for two-factor authentication (2FA)

 Note:

-It is strongly recommended to set up multiple authentication methods, ideally the Microsoft Authenticator app and text, so that if one method becomes unavailable, you can recover it using the other method.
+It is strongly recommended that you set up multiple authentication methods, ideally the Microsoft Authenticator app and text, so that if one method becomes unavailable, you can recover it using another.

 How do I authenticate when I am traveling?